Review | Bryan Washington’s ‘Memorial’ is a tender look at modern family life

 “True,” says Mike.
 “But I’ve already bought the ticket.”

 This may feel like the contrived start of a zany meet-the-parents mix-up.
 But “Memorial” is a profoundly sensitive story about the rough boundaries of love in a multicultural society.
 In fact, no other novel I’ve read this year captures so gracefully the full palette of America.
-The range of cultures, races, generations and sexual identities contending with each other in these pages is not a woke argument; it’s the nature of modern family life fully realized.
+The range of cultures, races, generations and sexual identities contending with one another in these pages is not a woke argument; it’s the nature of modern family life fully realized.

 Washington launched his extraordinary career last year with the publication of “Lot,” a collection of stories also set in Houston.
 It earned the author a 5 Under 35 honor from the National Book Foundation, several other awards and an endorsement from an enthusiastic reader named Barack Obama, who said “Lot” was one of his favorite books of the year.